 If you are interested in a more consistent platform then you should build a more unified hybrid cloud.
 Unified means that you provide consistent operations with the existing skills and tools (e.g. vCenter, vRealize Automation, vRealize Operations) and the same policies and security configuration over all clouds – your data center, public cloud or at the edge.

 To provide such a cloud agnostic platform you need to abstract the technology format and infrastructure in the public cloud.
 This is why VMware built the VMware Cloud Foundation (VCF) platform that delivers a set of software-defined services for compute, storage, networking, security and cloud management for any cloud.

-VMC on AWS, Azure VMware Solution, Google Cloud VMware Engine and all the other hybrid cloud offerings (IBM, Oracle, Alibaba, VCPP) are based on VMware Cloud Foundation.
+VMC on AWS, Azure VMware Solution, Google Cloud VMware Engine and all the other hybrid cloud offerings (IBM, Oracle, Alibaba Cloud, VCPP) are based on VMware Cloud Foundation.
 This is the underlying technology stack you would need if your goal is to be independent and to achieve workload mobility between clouds.
 With this important basic understanding we can take a closer look at VMware HCX.

 VMware HCX Use Cases

 HCX provides an any-to-any vSphere workload mobility service without requiring retrofit as we use the same technology stack in any cloud.